 Do you have an internship program at your place of business?
 Can you host a young alum this spring or summer?
 Are you a college student or recent college graduate who is looking for an internship?

 Webb@Work aims to share 100 internships or shadow day opportunities with young alumni in college.
 All industries are welcome.
-Internship opportunities are desired in Los Angeles, New York, San Francisco, and overseas in Hong Kong, Shanghai, Beijing, Taipei, and Seoul.
+Internship opportunities are desired in Los Angeles, New York, San Francisco, Hong Kong, Shanghai, Beijing, Taipei and Seoul.